-Professor Scott Bunch talks to Gary Thomas about the properties of graphene that make it a useful material in molecular sieving and what applications this may have in the future.
+Professor Scott Bunch talks AZoM about the properties of graphene that make it a useful material in molecular sieving and what applications this may have in the future.

 The UV light and the oxygen provide the energy and chemistry necessary to slowly etch small holes in the graphene membranes.
 We tried several different etching techniques but this particular technique proved to be the most effective.
 I think this was because the etching process was slow enough so that molecular size pores with high gas selectivity can be created.
 The main reason we used this technique was because it worked.

 We measured the permeability of H2 (hydrogen), CO2 (carbon dioxide), Ar (argon), N2 (nitrogen), CH4 (methane), and SF6 (sulphur hexafluoride).
 We chose these gases because they cover a wide range of molecular diameters (0.29 nm – 0.49 nm) and were readily available in our lab.
 Another reason for picking these gases is the practical importance and difficulty of using membranes to efficiently separate them.
 Two of the most important gases are CH4, which is the primary component in natural gas and CO2 which is emitted from power plants.

 We found that by etching molecular size pores in suspended graphene membranes we were able to separate gases based on their molecular size.
 Our unique experimental geometry gave us the capability to measure gas permeation and selectivity through a small number of pores in an otherwise pristine membrane.

 Why is graphene a superior material for the efficient separation of gas molecules?

 The fact that graphene membranes are atomically thin is one of the great promises of this new type of membrane.
 Having a thin membrane means that you can have a large flux of gas through it.
 This doesn’t require a lot of energy to push the molecules through so they are extremely energy efficient.